Above and Beyond Egress Window Design and Installation Wichita, KS

 Egress window wells require ladders or steps so that the escape route is easy to get through.
 Steps and ladders are vital to getting out of the basement and onto safe ground.
-If there is cover to the well, these must be easily opened.
+If there is cover to the well, this must be easily opened.
 If the removal is difficult, this could endanger you and your family.

 Egress Window Requirements:

 Double hung windows must clear 24 inches top to bottom.
 These windows must be 35 inches wide as well.
 Remember, this is your escape route.
 It must be able to allow anyone to pass through without issue.

 Because of the sliding door motion, the sliding windows must be a minimum of 41 inches high and reach 40 inches wide after opening.